matomo-org/developer-documentation/docs/master/Piwik/DataTable/Map.md

 Map
 ===

-The DataTable Map is a way to store an array of dataTable.
+Stores an array of DataTables indexed by one type of DataTable metadata (such as site ID or period).

 Description
 -----------

+DataTable Maps are returned on all queries that involve multiple sites and/or multiple periods.
+The Maps will contain a DataTable for each site and period combination.

-The Map implements some of the features of the DataTable such as queueFilter, getRowsCount.
+The Map implements some of the features of the DataTable such as queueFilter and getRowsCount.

 Methods